m-degano/m-degano.github.io/teaching/philogic/readme.txt

 **Assignment 3:** Exercise 1 relates to the Chrysippus Intuition problem discussed by Anil Gupta.

 **Assignment 4:** Exercise 2 asks to prove the general form of soundness for an axiomatic system for tautological entailment, which is left to the reader in Belnap & Anderson’s work.
 Part of Exercise 3 on non-vacuous convex truthmaking was suggested by Soren Knudstorp, who was a TA for the course.
-The notion of non-vacuous convex truthmaking has been discussed in Fine & Jago (2019).
+The notion of non-vacuous convex truthmaking was introduced in Fine & Jago (2019).

 **Assignment 5:** The exercises elaborate on earlier exercises contained in Frank Veltman's lecture notes on counterfactuals.